rkwitt/teaching/WS2425/CV/PS/README.md

 ./Anaconda3-2024.06-1-MacOSX-arm64.sh
 ```

 Make sure you correctly specify the destination folder (`/Users/<USERNAME>/Software/anaconda3`) during the install process.
-I also do recommend *not* to run the
+I also do recommend *not* to run the init script at the end of the installation process.
-init script at the end of the installation process.
+(we will activate anaconda by hand later on).

 ### Activate Anaconda and create an environment